 Why on Earth Would You Want to Can Your Own Food?

 I actually came to canning pretty honestly.
 I wanted to explore long term storage solutions for garden herbs, vegetables, fruits and my growing store of spices.
-I discovered canning isn't anywhere near as scary as it appears.
-If you observe a few important rules, you can make hundreds of different recipes, give them away as gifts, and turn to them to make the winter cooking more entertaining and delicious.
+I discovered something interesting: Canning isn't anywhere near as scary as it appears.
+If you observe a few important rules, you can make hundreds of different recipes, give them away as gifts, and turn to them to make winter food prep more entertaining and delicious.

-Once you start to explore the options, the offerings at the market will begin to seem paltry.
+Once you start to explore the options, the offerings at the market will begin to seem paltry, too.
 After you taste the homemade stuff, mass market jams, pickles and chutneys will taste bland.
 Home canning is addictive.
-Don't forget homemade canned recipes can also be a healthier alternative.
+Don't forget homemade canned recipes can also be a healthy alternative.
 They typically contain wholesome ingredients and few if any of those pesky multisyllabic additives and preservatives.
 If stored properly, most home canned goods will remain shelf stable for 12 months or so.

 Don't these canning projects sound amazing:

 |Five Pounds of Fresh, Ripe Tomatoes|

 Preparing it yesterday was a treat: Leaving it to simmering on the back burner all afternoon infused the house with fall aromas -- and the welcome ghost of holidays yet to come.
 I have included photos of this year's tomato jam extravaganza throughout the post.
 Two batches (10 lbs., or about 28 tomatoes worth), yielded 9 half pint (8 oz.) jars.